NDIC cautions Nigerians on crypto-currencies – The Sun Nigeria

 Uche Usim, Abuja

-He warned that while various forms of digital currencies currently in operation have their positive and negative attributes, those who patronize them risk losing their savings because the medium is largely unregulated and without the backing or support from the traditional Central Banks in almost all financial jurisdictions.
+He warned that while various forms of digital currencies currently in operation have their positive and negative attributes, those who patronise them risk losing their savings because the medium is largely unregulated and without the backing or support from the traditional central banks in almost all financial jurisdictions.

-The NDIC Boss made the remarks during the courtesy call by the Board and Management of the Corporation on the Speaker of the Federal House of Representatives, Rt.
+The NDIC boss made the remarks during the courtesy call by the board and management of the Corporation on the speaker of the House of Representatives, Rt.
 Hon.
-Femi Gbajabiamila in his office at the National Assembly Complex, in Abuja.
+Femi Gbajabiamila, in his office at the National Assembly complex in Abuja.

 Leave a Reply